Is there a best time to enroll in a Medicare supplement (Medigap) plan?

 There are also some limited special enrollment periods for Medigap coverage, including

-• The Medigap or Medicare Advantage plan you’re on leaves Medicare or stops offering coverage in your area, or you leave the plan because they didn’t follow Medicare’s rules.
+- Your Medigap or Medicare Advantage plan leaves Medicare or stops offering coverage in your area, or you leave the plan because it didn’t follow Medicare’s rules.

 States with extended guaranteed issue for Medigap plans

-• California, Idaho, Illinois, Oregon, and Nevada have “birthday rules” that allow Medigap enrollees a time-limited window each year, around their birthday, when they can switch (without medical underwriting) to another Medigap plan with the same or lesser benefits.
+- California, Idaho, Illinois, Maryland, Oregon, Nevada, Louisiana, and Kentucky have “birthday rules” that allow Medigap enrollees a time-limited window each year, around their birthday, when they can switch (without medical underwriting) to another Medigap plan with the same or lesser benefits.

 Can I make Medigap changes during Medicare's annual open enrollment period?

-You can certainly apply for a new Medigap plan during the annual Medicare open enrollment period (October 15 to December 7), but that’s no different from any other time of the year.
+You can certainly apply for a new Medigap plan during the annual Medicare open enrollment period (October 15 to December 7).
+But that window is no different from any other time of the year when it comes to Medigap.

 The annual Medicare open enrollment period (annual election period) is for Medicare Advantage and Part D plans, but it doesn’t change anything about the normal enrollment rules for Medigap.
 In most states, if your initial enrollment window has ended, Medigap insurers are going to use medical underwriting if you submit an application for a new plan, regardless of what time of year you apply.